 The soap.client.props file

-When global security is enabled in the cell and you use the wsadmin tool with the SOAP protocol (SOAP is the default connector protocol), you will need to update the following properties in the soap.client.props file with the appropriate values as shown below so that the wsadmin tool does not prompt for a username and password.
+When global security is enabled in the cell and you use the wsadmin tool with the SOAP protocol (SOAP is the default connector protocol, more soap examples can be found here), you will need to update the following properties in the soap.client.props file with the appropriate values as shown below so that the wsadmin tool does not prompt for a username and password.

 com.ibm.SOAP.securityEnabled=<true> com.ibm.SOAP.loginUserid=<username> com.ibm.SOAP.loginPassword=<password> Optionally, set the following property: com.ibm.SOAP.loginSource=none